ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-gb.md

 mutatingwebhookconfiguration.admissionregistration.k8s.io/kyverno-verify-mutating-webhook-cfg     1          52s
 </code></pre>

-## Create and deploy policies
+### Create and deploy policies

-Kyverno is running on your OVHcloud Managed Kubernetes cluster so now you can simply create and deploy policies with the rules you want to put in place in our cluster.
+Kyverno is running on your OVHcloud Managed Kubernetes cluster so now you can simply create and deploy policies with the rules you want to put in place in your cluster.

 In this guide we will show you how to create several policies that will: